Chapter 5 : A Message and a Mess

 I sighed.
 “What would I do if they were involved?
 I would be kicked out of the school; they don’t want a Death Eater’s daughter here… Mandy, be honest, do you think anyone in my family is working for Voldemort?”

 Mandy was the only person I dared mention Voldemort’s name to.
-It had started to become taboo to say the name; instead people referred to him as ‘You-Know-Who,’ and there were people like my father who called him ‘The Dark Lord’, but those both seemed like unnecessarily presumptuous titles to me.
+It had started to become taboo to say the name; instead people referred to him as ‘You-Know-Who,’ and there were people like Dad who called him ‘The Dark Lord’, but those both seemed like unnecessarily presumptuous titles to me.

 “It’s hard to say,” she admitted softly as I braced myself for bad news, “but… it wouldn’t be surprising if they’d finally picked a side, after the war has been going on this long.”